 Courses

 The aim of this graduate school is to provide PhD students with advanced teaching, research training and networking opportunities.
 It aspires to create a unique intellectual milieu for PhD students who write their dissertations on migration and integration.
-On this page, you find information on all courses offered.
+On this page, you'll find information on all courses offered.

 General course information